FlailingFog/git-wiki-skeleton/README.md

 ![ ](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/importpanel5.png)

 ## Editing the model in Blender
 1. If there were no errors, you can start using the model as is, but it is recommended to finalize the materials first.
-If you use the model as is, it can take a long time to compile all the shaders depending on your GPU / CPU model.
-If you finalize the materials then the shaders will compile very quickly.
-Finalizing the materials can take a few minutes depending on your hardware
+If you use the model as is, it can take a long time to compile all the shaders depending on your computer hardware.
+If you finalize the materials then the shaders will compile very quickly!
+Finalizing the materials can take anywhere from 5-20 minutes depending on your hardware and model
 ![ ](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/importpanel6.png)

 1. If there were no errors but something doesn't look right, check the [material breakdown](material_breakdown) page for information on how to edit the materials.